GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 **Custom format**:

-- If you want another dimensions, you can request a custom format directly by giving width and height (in cm or inches) and dpu (*widthxheightxdpu*).
+- If you want another dimensions, you can request a custom format directly by giving width and height and dpu (*widthxheightxdpu*).

 ..
 Important::